Have you started a blog which is not getting enough traffic?

 But guess what happened?

-I was only seeing 20-30 visitors per day.
+I was only seeing 20-30 visitors.
 No matter how much I promote, I was stuck in that number.

 Looking at such low numbers and spending so much time online was completely a waste for me.
 I was really frustrated and was planning to quit blogging too.

 But one day I heard about Pinterest.
-Even though I knew about it beforehand but I only thought it to be a photo gallery site.
+Even though I knew about it beforehand but I only considered it to be a photo gallery site.
 Lol silly me.

 So to clear my doubt, I started researching about it and found some mindblowing reports.
 Many bloggers were driving thousands of readers per month just by using Pinterest.